We are honoured to have been able to fund a clothing bank for patients admitted to hospital without clothes to end ‘PJ paralysis’.

-The bank of new tops, trousers, underwear and socks has been set up thanks to £10,000 funding from Southmead Hospital Charity.
+The bank of new tops, trousers, underwear and socks has been set up thanks to £10,000 in funding from our generous donors and supporters.

 Getting patients out of bed and moving each day has been shown to reduce falls, improve recovery and reduce the length of stay by up to 1.5 days.